loot/loot.github.io/LOOT-FAQs.md

 ##### I'm seeing empty box characters in the metadata editor window's plugins list.
 What are these?

 They are supposed to be ticks and crosses, but there's a bug in Windows that means they don't always get displayed correctly.
 [This page](https://superuser.com/questions/371282/my-windows-7-has-suddenly-stopped-displaying-unicode-symbols) describes some possible workarounds for the issue.

+##### LOOT shows the wrong or no version number for some plugins.
+Why?

+As version numbers are supplied by mod authors in a wide range of formats and LOOT has to detect as many as possible, it occasionally identifies parts of some descriptions as version numbers incorrectly.
+Authors can also forget to update their plugins' version numbers.
+When in doubt, check the version number given in a mod's readme.

+##### A game is installed, but LOOT cannot detect it.
+How do I fix this?

+Steam likes to remove the game's Registry entry when the game is updated or its cache is verified.
+Run the game's launcher to add the Registry entry back again.
+LOOT will then be able to detect the game.

+##### When LOOT updates the load order, it removes line breaks from `plugins.txt` and `loadorder.txt`.
+Won't this break something?

+LOOT has probably just replaced the `CR LF` line breaks with `LF` line breaks.
+It doesn't make any difference to the game.